Creative Coaching for Writers, Creatives, Entrepreneurs

 - “Storytelling Basics.”
 Six weeks.
 How to develop a writing practice and to use the six elements of storytelling to find and write a story, whether fiction or nonfiction.
 These six essential storytelling elements—the who, what, when, where, why, and how of your story—help you find the heart of your story as they interact to shape it.
 Covers theme, plot/subplot, structure, characters, setting, description, point of view, and voice.
 Uses fun in-class exercises, short assignments, discussion, and published examples.
 Includes a brief evaluation of a writing sample and story outline after class completion.
 For fiction and nonfiction writers, beginning or intermediate.

-This workshop is available for small groups and conferences.
+These workshops are available for small groups and conferences.

 - “How to Find Your Story.”
 A two-hour workshop on getting to the heart of a writing practice and your story.
 It uses word association, personal stories, movement, meditation, music, nature, and intuition to jump-start the creative process and find the story you want to tell and that wants to be told.
 Writers experiment with different ways to start their daily writing sessions to see what and how their stories surface.
 Fun, inspiring, and invigorating, this seminar offers a safe place to experiment, and makes everyone feel great that they are writers.
 For fiction or nonfiction writers, beginning, intermediate, or advanced.
 For seminars and conferences on storytelling, writing, and mind/body/spirit.